 We take pride in giving soon-to-weds sound and accurate advice on the legal consequences of marriage and help them craft an antenuptial contract that fits their specific needs and requirements.

 The default position in South Africa is marriage in community of property.
-This means that a joint estate comes into existence at the conclusion of your marriage unless an ANC is concluded beforehand.
-The legal implication of this is that spouses share equally in each other's financial successes and failures and are also liable for each other's debts.
+This means that a joint estate comes into existence at the conclusion of your marriage unless an Antenuptial contract is concluded beforehand.
+If you get married in community of property, you will share equally in each other's financial successes and failures and are also liable for each other's debts.
 Your capacity to conclude certain contracts will also be limited

 Most couples, therefore, wisely decide to enter into an ANC.
 This allows them to get married out of community of property.
 The benefit of this is that each party retains his/her own estate and that spouses are not liable for each other's debt.